Wernicke encephalopathy: Korsakoff syndrome

-Korsakoff syndrome, characterised by memory impairment, confabulation, confusion and personality changes, has a strong and recognised link with WE.
+Korsakoff syndrome, characterised by memory impairment, confabulation, confusion, and personality changes, has a strong and recognised link with WE.
 A very high percentage of patients with Wernicke–Korsakoff syndrome also have peripheral neuropathy, and many people who consume excess alcohol have this neuropathy without other neurologic signs or symptoms.
 Korsakoff's occurs much more frequently in WE due to chronic alcoholism.
 It is uncommon among those who do not consume excessive amounts of alcohol.
 Up to 80% of WE patients who misuse alcohol develop Korsakoff's syndrome.
-In Korsakoff's, is usually observed atrophy of the thalamus and the mammillary bodies, and frontal lobe involvement.
-In a study, half of Wernicke-Korsakoff cases had good recovery from the amnesic state, which may take from 2 months to 10 years.
+In Korsakoff's, atrophy of the thalamus and the mammillary bodies and frontal lobe involvement is usually observed.
+In a study, half of Wernicke–Korsakoff cases had good recovery from the amnesic state, which may take from 2 months to 10 years.

 Risk factors

-Wernicke encephalopathy has classically been thought of as a disease solely of people who drink excessive amounts of alcohol, but it is also found in the chronically undernourished, and in recent years had been discovered post bariatric surgery.
+Wernicke encephalopathy has classically been thought of as a disease solely of people who drink excessive amounts of alcohol, but it is also found in the chronically undernourished, and in recent years has been discovered post bariatric surgery.
 Without being exhaustive, the documented causes of Wernicke encephalopathy have included: